 The posted chapters are extensively referenced to original published materials.
 These references appear as clickable footnotes like this one1 in the text.
 When you click on a footnote number in the text, you’ll be taken to the corresponding footnote at the bottom of the posting.
-Some of these, in turn, are clickable hot links to the original source, if it exists somewhere on the Web.
-In particular, many are links to an original QST article from the ARRL on-line archives (you must be a member and logged in to the ARRL Web site with the same browser for these links to work properly).
+For some of these the original source QST article can be found in the ARRL on-line archives (you must be a member and logged in to the ARRL Web site to access the archives).

 Each footnote ends with a back-link that looks like this: ↩.
 Clicking the back-link returns you to where you left off reading.